ItsSilvie/blog.silvie.org/_posts/2022-06-30-doa-what-we-know.markdown

 Over the past month, however, we've been seeing cards with actual numbers relating to their position within Dawn of Ashes set.

-Following a few social media posts, in June 2022 we saw Maindeck's [Tristan, Grim Stalker reveal](https://www.maindeck.games/grand-archive-tcg-set-1-exclusive-previews/) followed by Red Zone Rogue's [Merlin, Memory Thief reveal](https://www.youtube.com/watch?v=jZE-LyNr3kk), then Sera and Triskit's <span class="dead-link">[Designer Tier](/kickstarter#designer-tier)</span> [Triskit Guidance Angel reveal](https://youtu.be/QEGxmeosglE).
+Following a few social media posts, in June 2022 we saw Maindeck's [Tristan, Grim Stalker reveal](https://www.maindeck.games/grand-archive-tcg-set-1-exclusive-previews/) followed by Red Zone Rogue's [Merlin, Memory Thief reveal](https://www.youtube.com/watch?v=jZE-LyNr3kk), then Sera and Triskit's <span class="dead-link">[Designer Tier](/kickstarter#designer-tier)</span> [Triskit, Guidance Angel reveal](https://youtu.be/QEGxmeosglE).

 At the end of the month, on 29th June, the [Grand Archive website](https://gatcg.com) received a major update which included dozens of additional numbered cards.
 The set has yet to be revealed in full - and is something we likely won't know until September - but for now we can piece together what has been shared.